chamsok/CS50-PyConnect/README.md

 Make sure these libraries are installed before running the program.

 # Contributing:
 Contributions to this project are welcome.
-If you find a bug or have an idea for a new feature, please create a new issue or submit a pull request.
+If you find a bug or have an idea for a new feature, please create a new issue.

 # License:
 This project is licensed under the [MIT License](https://opensource.org/license/mit/).